Juicy Pork Chops with Sauerkraut and Apples

 • Add the sauerkraut and apples to the skillet and top them with the browned pork chops.

-• Cover the skillet and place it in the oven – bake for 20 minutes, remove the cover and cook for 10 minutes longer or until the pork reaches an internal temperature of at least 145 degrees.
+• Cover the skillet and place it in the oven – bake for 15 minutes, remove the cover and cook for 10 minutes longer or until the pork reaches an internal temperature of at least 145°F. Start checking the meat temperature after 15 minutes, depending on the size of the chops, cook time can vary.

 Video